Smaller investments bigger benefits

 These microfinance activities provides stable ground for poverty alleviation.
-The loans are provided by the banks and skdrdp acts as bank linkage to members.
+The loans are provided by the banks and SKDRDP acts as bank linkage to members.
 SKDRDP brings banking closer to people with its BC Suvidha Scheme.
 The BC Suvidha also mobilises savings causing people to inculcate habit of saving.
-The Banking Correspondence lay the foundation of stronger growth.
+The Business Correspondent lay the foundation of stronger growth.
 To make the families more stronger from the uncertainties of life, SKDRDP provides Insurance and Pensions.
 SKDRDP acts as an aggregator/ collection agency for National Pension Scheme by central government.
 Being a very important program NPS works as division of SKDRDP.
 There are 2 Insurance programs of SKDRDP.
 Jeevan Madhura Life Insurance and Sampoorna Suraksha Health Insurance.
 The Jeevan Madhura is sponsored by LIC and SKDRDP acts as Insurance Broker.
 Sampoorna Suraksha is a section 25 company and Subsidiary of SKDRDP.
 Sampoorna Suraksha provides health insurance.

 Linkage to the banks (erstwhile Pragathi Nidhi)

 SKDRDP initiated a micro-financing scheme known as Pragathinidhi in 1996, which provides loans to members to help promote their livelihoods or develop infrastructure.
 The linkage to the bank provides adequate funds without any administrative formalities, a convenient tenure, easy accessibility and easy weekly repayment installments.
 The funds required for lending are sourced from bank loans or the savings of the members which are deposited with the group's account.